mont5piques/caldav_calendar_te/README.md

 -------
 * Incompatible libcalendaring with Tasklist (WIP to make compatible)
 * Will not create new calendar.
-* Itip does not send reply to event organizer using RC1.3.
-Works in RC1.2.4.
+* ~~Itip does not send reply to event organizer using RC1.3.
+Works in RC1.2.4.~~ Fixed!!!!
 * ~~Recurring events marked as "All Day Events" will be a day early the following years.~~ Fixed!!!!
 * ~~Database driver does not work.
 Birthdays are the issue due to being all day.~~ Fixed!!!